If you or your child is 7 years of age or older will need to be enroll in our RCIA program.

 Guidelines for Baptism here at St. Rose of Lima

-- Parents: need to pick up the Baptism request form or print it out.
+- Parents: need to pick up the Baptism request form or print it out or fill out online.

 - One or more than one god–parent: is required for the celebration of the Sacrament and they must be Catholic 16 years of age or older, who already have celebrated the Sacraments of Initiation and is in communion with the Catholic church.